jina-ai/jina/docs/chapters/envs.rst

     :default: unset

-.. confval:: JINA_LOG_NO_PROFILING
+.. confval:: JINA_LOG_PROFILING

-    Turn off the server side event logging for profiling, you won't able to see "task" tab in the dashboard.
+    Turn on the server side event logging for profiling, otherwise you won't able to see "task" tab in the dashboard.

     :default: unset